What is the best splitting maul?

 Together, all these features create a tool that is perfectly crafted to split wood.

-It’s different from a splitting axe in that it has the sledge or hammer end and usually weighs a bit more.
+It’s different from a splitting axe in that it has a sledge or hammer end and it usually weighs significantly more.

 While a splitting maul requires more strength to swing than a smaller, lighter ax, it also leverages this weight to efficiently break apart wood fibers along the grain.